postcss/postcss-bem-linter/README.md

       - In weak mode, *any* combined sequences are accepted.
 - `utilitySelectors`: A regular expression describing valid utility selector sequences.
 This will be used if the stylesheet defines a group of utilities, as explained below.
-- `ignoreSelectors`: A regular expression describing selector sequences to ignore.
-You can use this to systematically ignore selectors matching this pattern, instead of having to add a `/* postcss-bem-linter: ignore */` comment above each one (see below).
+- `ignoreSelectors`: A regular expression or an array of regular expressions describing selector sequences to ignore.
+You can use this to systematically ignore selectors matching certain patterns, instead of having to add a `/* postcss-bem-linter: ignore */` comment above each one (see below).

 *You can also choose a preset to start with and override specific patterns.*